devnull-cz/c-prog-lang/modules/pointer-addressing.md

 # Pointer addressing

-We alread know that as with arrays, it is possible to subscript pointers:
+We already know that the same as with arrays, it is possible to subscript
+pointers:

 ```C
 int a[10];